tlepple/iceberg-intro-workshop/README.md

 ---

 #### Start the `Spark-SQL` cli tool
- * from the sparksql console run the below commands
+ * from the spark-sql console run the below commands:

 ---